 Keep it civil

-Even though you have a disagreement with your landlord, it is always advised to try keeping a civil tone, no matter how unjust you feel the landlord is.
-A lot of conflicts between landlords and tenants are based on misunderstandings and can be solved by communicating.
+Even if you disagree with your landlord, it is always best to maintain a civil tone, no matter how unjust you believe the landlord is.
+Many landlord-tenant disputes are the result of misunderstandings that can be resolved by communicating.

-Start out the dialogue in a friendly way and not with listing all of the paragraphs in the Danish law, that states that you are right.
-In this way, you make sure to keep it on a civil basis.
+Begin the conversation in a friendly manner rather than by listing all of the paragraphs in Danish law that state that you are correct.
+This way, you can ensure that it remains civil.

 Get legal advice and avoid being deceived

 The above is to be seen as a general guidance.
 We always recommend that you contact us to ensure that you get the proper necessary legal advice that is relevant for your specific case.